SEN Primary Teacher (KS1)

 SEND Teacher (EYFS/KS1) – Autism Specialist Hub – Felixstowe

-A primary school in Felixstowe is seeking an experienced and compassionate SEND Teacher to work within their Specialist SEND Hub for three days per week during the Summer Term.
+A primary school in Felixstowe is seeking an experienced and compassionate SEND Teacher to work within their Specialist SEND Hub for three days per week for the rest the Summer Term and or for September.
 This role is ideal for a teacher with expertise in ASD, early developmental learning, sensory‑based teaching, pre‑verbal communication, and the Engagement Model.

 The SEND Hub supports children in Reception, Year 1 and Year 2 with autism and complex communication needs.
 The provision follows a carefully structured, multi‑sensory curriculum designed specifically to support pupils with significant developmental and communication differences.